-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 015-807 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mail/FAX on School Years 2010-2013 of TEA.
-Amendment No. Texas Title I Priority Schools Grant Schedule #4-Program Requirements Part 4: TEA Program Assurances TEA Assurance Description An LEA may also implement other strategies that extend learning time and create community-oriented schools, such as--A. Partner with parents and parent organizations, faith- and community-based organizations, health clinics, other State or local agencies, and others to create safe school environments that meet students' social, emotional, and health needs: 13 B. Extend or restructure the school day so as to add time for such strategies as advisory periods that build relationships between students, faculty, and other school staff; C. Implement approaches to improve school climate and discipline, such as implementing a system of positive behavioral supports or taking steps to eliminate bullying and student harassment; or D. Expand the school program to offer full-day kindergarten or pre-kindergarten.
-The LEA may also implement other strategies for providing operational flexibility and intensive support, such as-A. Allow the school to be run under a new governance arrangement, such as a turnaround division within the 14 LEA or SEA; or B. Implement a per-pupil school-based budget formula that is weighted based on student needs.
-The LEA/campus assures TEA that data to meet the following federal requirements will be available and reported as requested. a.
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 015-807 County-District No. telephone/e-mail/FAX on School Years 2010-2013 by of TEA.
+Towns Title I Drierity Cabools Crant Amendment No. The state of the s Texas Title I Priority Schools Grant chedule #4-Program Requirements Pā irt 4: TEA Program Assurance 5 TEA Assurance Description 13 An LEA may also implement other strategies that extend learning time and create community-oriented schools, such as A. Partner with parents and parent organizations, faith- and community-based organizations, health clinics, other State or local agencies, and others to create safe school environments that meet students' social, emotional, and health needs; B. Extend or restructure the school day so as to add time for such strategies as advisory periods that build relationships between students, faculty, and other school staff; C. Implement approaches to improve school climate and discipline, such as implementing a system of positive behavioral supports or taking steps to eliminate bullying and student harassment; or D. Expand the school program to offer full-day kindergarten or pre-kindergarten.
+14 The LEA may also implement other strategies for providing operational flexibility and intensive support, such as A. Allow the school to be run under a new governance arrangement, such as a turnaround division within the LEA or SEA; or B. Implement a per-pupil school-based budget formula that is weighted based on student needs.
+15 The LEA/campus assures TEA that data to meet the following federal requirements will be available and reported as requested. a.
 Number of minutes within the school year. b.
 Average scale scores on State assessments in reading/language arts and in mathematics, by grade, for the "all students" group, for each achievement quartile, and for each subgroup. c.
 Number and percentage of students completing advanced coursework (e.g., AP/IB), early-college high schools, or dual enrollment classes.
 (High Schools Only) d.
 College enrollment rates.
-(High Schools Only) 15 e.
+(High Schools Only) e.
 Teacher Attendance Rate f.
 Student Completion Rate g.
 Student Drop-Out Rate h.
 Locally developed competencies created to identify teacher strengths/weaknesses i.
 Types of support offered to teachers j.
 Types of on-going, job-embedded professional development for teachers k.
-Types of on-going, job-embedded professional development for administrators 1.
+Types of on-going, job-embedded professional development for administrators l.
 Strategies to increase parent/community involvement m.
 Strategies which increase student learning time